 B-cell therapy (also called B-cell depletion therapy) is a treatment for people with multiple sclerosis (MS).
 It targets certain cells -- called B cells -- that can damage nerve fibers in your brain and spinal cord.

-There are three forms of B-cell therapy used to treat MS. Each has potential side effects that you should know about.
+Each of the treatments available has potential side effects that you should know about.

-Ocrelizumab is one of two B-cell therapies approved by the FDA to treat MS. This medicine sticks to B cells and keeps them from causing damage.
-It has approval to treat:
+Ocrelizumab is one of three B-cell therapies approved by the FDA to treat MS. This medicine sticks to B cells and keeps them from causing damage.
+It has the approval to treat:

 - Clinically isolated syndrome